Down the rabbit hole: What does this site cover?

 Who’s Behind MTS?

 This site will often discuss the ideal gear/texts to use for specific scenarios.
 In each case, a link to view the gear on Amazon will be in the text/book image.
 Music Tech Student uses these in-text links as an unobtrusive alternative to banner ads; if you were referred to Amazon from our site, then buy anything from Amazon within 24 hours, MTS will get a small portion of the sale.
 If you appreciate these resources, consider purchasing gear through our site; it will help us keep content updated regularly as the industry changes (and boy does it change).
-Occasionally, other affiliate programs will be used; in each case, academic integrity is paramount; we will recommend/discuss whatever is best, even if there’s no reward on our end.
+Occasionally, other affiliate programs will be used, for example, the TrainYourEars app affiliate program; in each case, academic integrity is paramount; we will recommend/discuss whatever is best, even if there’s no reward on our end.
 Required statement: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.